bhavaniravi/portfolio/data/blogs/Where-do-Outliers-Live--f730f46beaba.md

 ---
-slug: "where-do-outliers-live"
+slug: where-do-outliers-live
 published_date: 2018-06-09T16:40:58.000Z
 created_date: 2018-06-09T16:40:58.000Z
-title: "Where do Outliers Live?"
+title: Where do Outliers Live?
-template: "post"
+template: post
 draft: false
+description: >-
-description: "Are you here because you read and loved the book Outliers?
+  Are you here because you read and loved the book Outliers?
 Yes, I have read that too.
 Just setting the expectations right, this blog got nothing to do with the book Outliers.
-I have been an outlier…"
+I have been an outlier…
-subtitle: "
-Are you an outlier?
-You are going to love this blog
+subtitle: ' Are you an outlier?
+You are going to love this blog '
-"
-tags: [Entrepreneurship,Women In Tech,Outliers,Empowerment,Motivation]
+tags:
+  - entrepreneurship
+  - women in tech
+  - outliers
+  - empowerment
+  - motivation
 featuredImgPath: /media/where-do-outliers-live-0.png
 ---
 # Where do Outliers Live?